xxsmario/object-detection-yolo-cpu/README.md

 # object-detection-yolo-cpu
-An open-source project for imp
+An open-source project for implem